 Extreme Impatience

-Difficulties to wait or handle delays, which fuels annoyance and frustration.
+Difficulties in waiting or handling delays, which fuels annoyance and frustration.

 Taking risky activities